The $500,000 Paper Loss: How the 'Big Beautiful Bill' Supercharged Cost Segregation

 Show Notes

-I'm Martin Maxwell, and here's a number that stops most investors mid-sentence: $500,000 in paper losses.
+Here's a number that stops most investors mid-sentence: $500,000 in paper losses.
 One property.
 One year.
 Zero actual dollars lost.
-That's what cost segregation can do — and the Big Beautiful Bill just made it better than it's been since 2017.
+That's what cost segregation can do — and the One Big Beautiful Bill Act just made it better than it's been since 2017.

 What Cost Segregation Actually Does

 When you buy a rental property, the IRS says you depreciate the building over 27.5 years for residential or 39 years for commercial.
 A $500,000 building gives you about $18,180 per year in depreciation deductions.
-That's fine.
-It's a tax shield.
-But it's slow.
+That's a tax shield, but it's slow.

 On a typical residential rental, 22–28% of the building's value gets reclassified.
 On commercial properties with tenant improvements, it's closer to 35–40%.
 Instead of waiting 27.5 years for your full deduction, you're pulling 5- and 15-year assets forward.